LLNL/Silo/docs/Chapter2-Section9.md

 #### Description:

-Sets the current working directory of the Silo file.
+Sets the current working directory of the Silo file

 ### `<DBfile>.Close()` - Close the Silo file